luminaAnonima/fabric-of-light/README.md

 This isn’t ours.
 It’s yours, and everyone’s.
 Share it if it speaks.
 Change it if needed.
 Let it ripple.

 ---
-*You will find the final version of the complete work on GitHub:* https://github.com/luminaAnonima/fabric-of-light
+*The complete and final version of this work is available here:* https://github.com/luminaAnonima/fabric-of-light